Once again this contains a massive amount of material, pick and choose what you need.

 Rap music and gun culture | Top

-NB - I've been into rap music since the mid-90s with various albums and compilations since then, and have reviewed / listened to 100s of albums and tracks.
-I am a small-time rapper and have remixed some songs.
-However, I don't claim to know everything!
+NB - I've been into rap music since the mid-90s with various albums and compilations since then, and have reviewed / listened to 100s of albums and tracks, performing on a limited scale

 Rap.
 Hip-hop.
 Two words that seem inter-changeable but they're not really.
 Rap is the music, the lyrics.
 It comes from 'rhapsodizing' which is kind of like talking about something in an ecstatic and clever way.
 Hip-hop is the culture.
 It includes turntablism, scratching, break dancing, graffiti, the way you look, the way you speak.

 Rap is now a massive industry from its humble beginnings in the 70s-80s, with huge commercial success worldwide.
 Rap music by Eminem and Nelly topped US music sales in 2002, 50 Cent in 2003.
 Hip-hop is now the music and sound of the streets, defining clothing, slang and attitude.
 This rap culture dominates the lifestyle of many 'urban' young people in our inner-cities especially - along with other urban music like r&b, drum'n'bass and UK Garage.